clintonmead/clintonmead.github.io/index.md

 ### [Freelude](https://hackage.haskell.org/package/freelude)

 [`Freelude`](https://hackage.haskell.org/package/freelude) is intended to work as a replacement `Prelude`, generalising concepts such as categories, functors, and even applicatives and monads, so they can be applied to more datatypes, such as sets and unboxed vectors.
 An overview of `Freelude` can be found in the main page of it's [hackage documentation](https://hackage.haskell.org/package/freelude-0.1.0.1/docs/Freelude.html).
+This was presented at the [October 2017 FP-Syd](http://fp-syd.ouroborus.net/wiki/Past/2017) meetup.

 ### [Indextype](https://hackage.haskell.org/package/indextype)